jason44406/simple_cms/README.md

 - 2017/06/16 (GITHUB) - Created pull request and merged branches.
 - 2017/06/19 (local) - Pulled down from GITHUB.
 Changing the strategy on naming the branches, now that I'm almost finished.
 Using the chapter numbers instead of 'test' everytime.
 Will continue this way in the future.
 Completed Chap 14.
 Push up to GITHUB
 - 2017/06/20 (GITHUB) - Took a break and completed a different class on the subject of GITHUB.
+- 2017/06/20 (local) - Pulled down from GITHUB into local master.
+Created new branch Chap15.
+Working on first challenge.
+Created controller and modified routes.
+Modified Model.
+Going to commit and push to GITHUB at this point.